An international team of scientists is investigating how animals are responding to reduced levels of human activity during the COVID-19 pandemic.

 There have been countless posts on social media over the past few months reporting unusual wildlife encounters.
 Anecdotal observations, especially from metropolitan areas, suggest that nature has responded to the lockdown.
 There not only seem to be more animals than usual, but there are also some surprising visitors: pumas have been spotted prowling the streets of downtown Santiago, Chile, and dolphins recently showed up in untypically calm waters in the harbor of Trieste, Italy.

 New challenges for some species

 To address this challenge, researchers recently formed the “COVID-19 Bio-Logging Initiative”.
-This international consortium will investigate animals’ movements, behavior and stress levels, before, during and after Covid-19 lockdown, using data collected with nifty animal-attached electronic devices called “bio-loggers”.
+This international consortium will investigate animals’ movements, behavior, and stress levels, before, during, and after the COVID-19 lockdown, using data collected with nifty animal-attached electronic devices called “bio-loggers”.
 The article’s lead author, Christian Rutz, a biologist at the University of St Andrews, UK, and President of the International Bio-Logging Society, explains: “All over the world, field biologists have fitted animals with miniature tracking devices.
 These bio-loggers provide a goldmine of information on animal movement and behavior, which we can now tap to improve our understanding of human–wildlife interactions, with benefits for all.”

 Data from different species

 The team will integrate results from a wide variety of animals, including fish, birds, and mammals, in an attempt to build a global picture of lockdown effects.
 Francesca Cagnacci, Senior Researcher at the Edmund Mach Foundation in Trento, Italy, and Principal Investigator of the Euromammals research network, says: “The international research community responded quickly to our recent call for collaboration, offering over 200 datasets for analysis.
 We are very grateful for this support.”